1ars23/subscriptionpartners/README.md

 The API logs all subscription and notification events in the notifications table of the database.
 Each row in the table represents a single event.

 # Database File
-Database **merchantpartnersubscription.sql** file is in database folder.
-However you can also run migrations pointed in Installation part.
+The database file **merchantpartnersubscription.sql** can be found in the database folder.
+Alternatively, you can run the database migrations as described in the Installation section.

 # Postman Collections
-Postman collections file **subscriptionApis.postman_collection.json** is in apicollections folder.
+The postman collections file **subscriptionApis.postman_collection.json** is located in the apicollections folder.

 # Snapshots
-You can also find one readme file with snapshots of api tested in postman
+You can also find a snapshot of the tested postman API collections in the apicollections folder.